takeoutfm/takeout/doc/privacy.md

 The Takeout server requires access to your S3 bucket to obtain a listing of media stored within the S3 bucket.
 The bucket object names are used to obtain further metadata related to music and video files.
-These object names are stored in the corresponding *music*, *video* and *search* databases to enable media streaming or downloading directly from your S3 bucket using time-based pre-signed URLs.
+These object names are stored in the corresponding *music*, *film*, *tv*, and *search* databases to enable media streaming or downloading directly from your S3 bucket using time-based pre-signed URLs.

 The Takeout server does not access your S3 media, it does not parse your S3 media containers, and it does not parse any embedded tags or related